AI-PACE: A Framework for Integrating AI into Medical Education: Introduction

-Current educational efforts are often fragmented or siloed within specific domains.
-As evidenced by the short-term successes in specialty-specific pilots \citep{ref9}, such concentrated interventions risk rapid knowledge decay without longitudinal reinforcement.
-Similarly, Singla et al. \citep{ref10} established a robust consensus on \textit{what} competencies undergraduate medical students need but did not prescribe how these should evolve across the continuum of training.
-Other frameworks remain specialty-specific, such as Valikodath \citep{ref11} defined for Ophthalmology.

-This leaves a critical “Generalist Gap”: a lack of consensus on a comprehensive model for non-procedural or primary care physicians who will increasingly rely on AI-driven decision support.
+This leaves a ``Generalist Gap'': a lack of consensus on a comprehensive model for non-procedural or primary care physicians who will increasingly rely on AI-driven decision support.
 This paper addresses that structural gap.
-We move beyond the question of \textit{why} AI should be taught to the practical challenge of \textit{how}.
+We move beyond the question of \emph{why} AI should be taught to the practical challenge of \emph{how}.
+To that end, we first clarify several terms that are often conflated in the literature. \emph{Artificial intelligence (AI)} refers broadly to computational systems designed to perform tasks that typically require human cognition. \emph{Machine learning (ML)} is a subset of AI in which models learn patterns from data rather than following explicitly programmed rules. \emph{Generative AI (GenAI)} describes a class of ML models, including large language models (LLMs), capable of producing novel text, images, or other outputs. \emph{Large language models (LLMs)} are a specific GenAI architecture trained on large text corpora to generate and interpret natural language.
+These distinctions matter for curriculum design: the competencies required to use a diagnostic imaging algorithm differ meaningfully from those needed to evaluate an LLM-generated clinical summary.

 By comparing existing models and synthesizing current best practices, we present the \textbf{AI-PACE Framework} (Psychomotor, Affective, Cognitive, Embedded).
 This model runs longitudinally, introducing AI literacy in the first year of medical school and continuing through practice.
-Consider that 79\% of U.S. medical schools begin physical exam training within the first two months of the pre-clerkship phase to establish early competency \citep{ref12}.
+Consider that 79\% of U.S. medical schools begin physical exam training within the first two months of the pre-clerkship phase to establish early competency~\citep{uchida2019approaches}.
 The same logic applies here: early and repeated exposure to AI concepts builds the foundation physicians need to work effectively with these tools as they advance through training.
 Without this preparation, physicians risk becoming passive consumers of AI outputs rather than professionals equipped to evaluate and apply them appropriately.